Marawan-Lotfy/I-GYM/README.md

 offering seamless management solutions tailored to enhance efficiency, member experience, and administrative ease.

-I uploaded the HTML & CSS codes I worked on for my part in this group project along with the images folder used in this section of website.
+I uploaded the HTML & CSS codes I worked on for my part in this group project along with the images folder used in this section of the website.

 I uploaded also a video showing the whole final website with all the sections together.